VECTOR Library

 This pioneering initiative has been recognized nationally as the first of its kind, highlighting Penn State's leadership in addressing vector-borne disease challenges through integrated education, research, and community outreach.

-Why Vector-borne Disease Education, Training, and Communication Matters
+Why Vector-borne Disease Education Matters

 Vector-borne disease education matters for global health security.
 When professionals and communities understand how mosquitoes, ticks, and flies transmit pathogens, they can implement effective prevention strategies.
 As climate change expands vector ranges and travel accelerates disease spread, knowledge becomes our first line of defense.
 Building this unified understanding helps us respond quickly to threats, protecting both human and animal health in our interconnected world.